Bethesda’s Fallout 76 beta is here and this guide will take you through everything you need to know if you want to try Fallout 76 early.

 As of right now, it doesn’t look like Bethesda will open it up to those who don’t want to pre-order the game.
 That could change, but those who want to secure a spot in the beta will want to pre-order.

 Those who don’t participate in the beta will get ample feedback from testers.
-The beta won’t be under NDA which means testers can post screenshots, stream, make videos, and more without fear of punishment.
+The beta won’t be under NDA which means testers can post screenshots, stream, and make videos without fear of punishment.

 Bethesda says that while the beta will stretch into November, the servers “will not be running 24/7.”
 Instead, the company will use “targeted timeframes” so that it can get as many people as possible playing at the same time.